Rubha an Ridire – A little island of shipwrecks in the Sound of Mull opposite Duart Castle.

 Our approach and navigation of Rubhe Ridire was considerably more successful that that of these unfortunate vessels.

 Richard and I were looking forward to exploring this lump of rock we had navigated around and by so many times before, some in daylight and many in pitch darkness.
 The island has not navigation light to mark its location so it is a dark silent shape that emerges from the gloom and passes by when night sailing on the Sound of Mull.

 With the anchor set Richard Willie and I jumped into the dinghy and paddled the short distance to the rocks.
 The north west edge is sheer and banded in different tidal coloured belts.
 Each applied to the rock as decreed by time both above and below the tidal rise and fall.
 We saw a slanting slope of smooth rock so we headed to this natural slipway.
 Now there is a reason why boats are launched on slipways – so the boats can be run up and down the surface.

 We pressed on along the rough and bouldered high water line and on into the heart of the island.
 We were soon back into familiar bracken and heather with brambles grabbing at our socks and grazing out shins.
 The island is split into two distinct parts and with a tidal channel separating the east and west ends.
 We could see the high point was on the eastward end.
 We were faced with a short transverse of the seaweed and rock littered sandy bottomed channel.
 We scrambled up through the undergrowth and topped out to see out to the views up and down the Sound of Mull.

-There was a real sense of satisfaction standing here in Ruhbe Ridire looking at possible ten to fifteen yacht sails on the busy Sound of Mull – the M8 of west coast sailing.
+There was a real sense of satisfaction standing here in Ruhbe Ridire looking at ten to fifteen yachts on the busy Sound of Mull – the M8 of west coast sailing.
 Time to go, so we scrambled back down the shoreline and chose to rock hop around the north shore rather than fight the brambles.